BIMSBbioinfo/Ewyler_SARS-CoV/README.md

 Code repository for the following publication:

 Bulk and single-cell gene expression profiling of SARS-CoV-2 infected human cell lines identifies molecular targets for therapeutic intervention

 https://www.biorxiv.org/content/10.1101/2020.05.05.079194v1

+# Reports

+## Figures.rmd

+Contains the code to reproduce all of the figures for the single cell analysis.